alok-ai-lab/deepinsight-fs/README.md

 14. Log and performance file (including an overview of parameter information)

     The runtime results will be stored in `~/DeepInsight_FS/DeepInsight_Results.txt` with complete information about the run.

+## DeepInsight

+A YouTube video about the original DeepInsight method is available [here](https://www.youtube.com/watch?v=411iwaptk24&feature=youtu.be).